 Enjoy all-night entertainment

 The black-tie NGV Gala is about more than the art on the walls; it’s also about art you can touch, hear and feel.
-The entire evening is packed with entertainment, with Australian singer Troye Sivan headlining the 2018 event.
+The entire evening is packed with entertainment.
 Think DJ sets and intriguing performances create a buzzing, high-energy atmosphere.
 In addition, the red carpet is rolled out for celebrity appearances, which have included big names like Nicole Kidman, Elizabeth Olsen, Natalie Portman and Poppy Delevingne.

 Dine among the art

 The NGV Gala dinner guests can expect a meal that’s both delicious and out of the ordinary.
-This year, Executive Chef of Momofuku Seiōbo, Paul Carmichael will present a modern menu that showcases the city’s culinary flare and mirrors the grandeur of the night’s art exhibition.
+Past menus have been created to showcase the city’s culinary flare while mirroring the grandeur of the night’s art exhibition.
 Diners are served three exquisite courses at tables set within the European historic gallery spaces, with each course celebrating local ingredients.